jontek2/A-better-print_start-macro/README.md

 ```
 </details>

-## :warning: REQUIRED (and/or OPTIONAL) changes in your printer.cfg :warning:
+## :warning: OPTIONAL changes in your printer configuration :warning:

 The start_print macro has predefined names for nevermore and chamber thermistor.
-Make sure that yours are named correctly.
+If you are adding a nevermore and/or a chamnber thermistor, make sure that yours are named correctly.
 In your printer.cfg file verify the following:

 **Chamber thermistor**:
 Make sure chamber thermistor is named "chamber" and update XXX.